mikebrady/shairport-sync/BUILD.md

     libavutil-dev libavcodec-dev libavformat-dev
 ```

-Building on Ubuntu 24.10 or Debian 13 ("Trixie") and later -- and possibly on other distributions -- requires `systemd-dev`.
+Building on Ubuntu 24.10 or Debian 13 ("Trixie") and later may require `systemd-dev`.
 It does no harm to attempt to install it -- the install will simply fail if the package doesn't exist:
 ```
 # apt install --no-install-recommends systemd-dev # it's okay if this fails because the package doesn't exist
 ```